jiphex/bzflag-server/README.md

 # BZFlag Server Dockerfile

-A late night project that was spawed from a nostalgic memory.
+This Docker BZFlag server image spawned from nostalgia and free time during a late night project.
 Old is made new with this containerized BZFlag server. :)

 ## Prerequisites
 - [Docker](https://www.docker.com/)